 PLEASE NOTE: The submission period is now closed.
 I will be in touch about acceptances sometime after reading the submissions.
 Thank you for your patience.

-Against Death is a natural outgrowth of my experience writing a long poem memoir about vertebral artery dissection and stroke called Trauma Head (forthcoming fall 2018, Anvil Press).
+Against Death is a natural outgrowth of my experience writing a long poem memoir about vertebral artery dissection and stroke called Trauma Head (Anvil Press, 2018).
 I also made a chapbook by the same name that repurposes the medical file.
 As I thought about my own experiences and processed them via literature I understood how many others have grappled with mortality, too.

 To be “against” something can mean two different things at the same time.
 “Against” can mean pressed up close to something, yet it can also signify refusal.
 These texts will deal with affects of this proximity, taking into account any meaning of the word.
 Rather than showcase only extreme survival stories or difficult biological situations, these pieces will consider the ways we make sense of death on a personal level and how we integrate that thinking as we continue forward.

 Large moments are not necessarily more powerful than small ones.
 Submissions may record a heightened state of calm or anxiety, crafting a new sense of self, grasping for meaning, the development of a new artistic language to communicate these changes, changed perspective, euphoria or despair, or other responses.
 Please note both essay form and direct experience are preferred but not mandated.

 Your piece must not stop at the point it is clear you will survive.
 It should BEGIN there.
 I want to know how you began living again once you exchanged looks with death.